 In FY 14-15, two (2) additional bronze sculptures have been pledged by the Majestic Ranch Arts Foundation.
-Both sculptures are to be placed in the vicinity of the amphitheater and PHPL.
+Both sculptures are to be placed in the vicinity of the amphitheater and Patrick Heath Public Library.
 The Art al Fresco competition was launched and ten (10) temporary public art sculptures have been installed in downtown and along Boerne's trail system.
 Capital funds are in the FY 15-16 budget for use in purchasing and installation of any competition sculpture acquisitions desired to be made part of the City's permanent public art collection.
 Staff will research and approach potential local partners about the development of a collaborative public art strategic plan.

-DICKENS ON MAIN AND CHRISTMAS/HOLIDAY DECORATIONS/WEIHNACHTS PARADE improve this annual family-friendly event.
+DICKENS ON MAIN AND CHRISTMAS/HOLIDAY DECORATIONS/WEIHNACHTS PARADE

+The city is the host of Dickens on Main 2015.
+This year's single weekend event will continue to utilize increased marketing and social media outlets to promote tourism, shopping, and dining as we continue to improve this annual family-friendly event.
 The following Saturday is the city's annual Weihnachts Parade along Main Street.
 Additional Christmas decorations have been purchased for Veterans Plaza and brighter lights will be installed on the city's existing snowflake light pole decorations.